survivejs/webpack-book/manuscript/output/02_library_output.md

 ...
 ```

-In order to understand `umd2` option, you have to understand *optional externals* first.
+To understand `umd2` option, you have to understand *optional externals* first.

 ### Optional Externals